 - Brown-owned phones: Notify the Telecommunications Office immediately (email@example.com, 401-863-2007).
 Telecom will suspend voice services and issue a remote wipe of the device, if applicable.

-- Personally identifiable, restricted, regulated, or confidential information: If the lost of stolen electronic media or a computing device was used to store personally identifiable, restricted, regulated, or confidential information, please notify the Information Security Group at email@example.com immediately.
-Please complete the Missing, Lost or Stolen Device online form .
-ISG will work with you to determine the next steps, and whether the event requires notification.
+- High risk information: If the lost or stolen device was used to store information with Level 2 or 3 risk, please include this in your report to the OIT Service Center.
+Note that when the Information Security Group follow up, you will be asked to complete the Missing, Lost or Stolen Device online form .
+ISG will then work with you to determine the next steps, and whether the event requires notification.